-The team composition and professional development of a FACT team should match the necessary expertise and needs of the target population (case mix).
+The team composition and professional development of a Youth FACT-team should match the necessary expertise and needs of the target population (case mix).
 A detailed overview of the different team members is included in the living Team Document.
 It can be provided using the table below.
 A digital 'fill-in' version is available at the CCAF website (www.ccaf.nl).
 It must be completed in preparation for a CCAF audit.

-The table list the net number of FTEs that the core team member actually spends on the team (including time of interns spent in training).
+The table lists the net number of FTEs that the core team member actually spends on the team (including time of interns spent in training).

 Item Team member 1 Team member 2 Team member 3 Team member 4 Team member 5 Etc.

 Name of team member

 Qualifications

 % of a FTE

 Number of years employed by the team (Indicate <1 yr, 1-3 yrs, >3 yrs)

-number of patients involved with over 1 year
+Caseload (related to casemanagement)

 Still in training?
 If so, how many hours a week?

 Training over the past year

-Present at daily FACT board meeting
+Present at daily FACT- board meeting

 Also works for: